 Store the acorns

-When acorns are completely dry, store them in plastic containers or bags in a cool dry place and use them within three months.
-In some cases it lasts half a year, but younger acorns are better.
+When they are completely dry, store them in plastic containers or bags in a cool dry place and use them within three months.
+In some cases, they last half of a year, but younger acorns are better.
 You can peel them and freeze the grains so they will be good for a long time.
-Acorns in plastic containers and bags can spoil quickly; despite the drying they may also get moldy.
+However, have in mind that acorns in plastic containers and bags can spoil quickly; despite the drying process.

 Chop acorns or ground them to the size of the coffee granules.
 Then roast them in a pan over low heat.

-We roast acorns so they get brown color like coffee.
-Don’t roast them too long or else they will lose the healing effect.
+Roast acorns so they get brown color.
+However, don’t roast them too long or else they will lose their healing effect.

 You shouldn’t ground acorns after roasting.
-Smash them in a mortar to rough powder so you will be able to cook acorn tea the same way as coffee.
+Smash them in a mortar in rough powder so you will be able to cook acorn tea the same way as coffee.

 Boil 2 dcl of water, put the container away from the heat and put 1-2 teaspoons of acorn flour in the water.
 Wait for 3-5 minutes.
 Adding sugar and milk is optional.
-You can improve the taste of acorn tea with cinnamon, ginger or cardamom topping.
+You can improve its taste with cinnamon, ginger or cardamom topping.

-Tea that tastes like coffee has more or less the same taste like coffee.
-This tea is a perfect solution for those who love coffee but are sensitive to caffeine or want to decrease the coffee amount through the day.
-Mentioned teas have many health benefits because of herbs and spices.
+Teas that I presented to you have more or less the same taste like a coffee drink.
+These non-caffeine drinks are a perfect solution for those who love coffee but are sensitive to caffeine or want to decrease its amount throughout the day.
+They have many health benefits because of herbs and spices.

-Are you curious how these teas really taste like?
-Try them and find out, you have many flavor options you can choose from.
-If you will start to drink them instead of coffee, you will make a healthy choice and enjoy in coffee-smelling drink as well.
+Are you curious how these teas really taste like and smell?
+Try them and find out as you have many flavor options to choose from.
+If you start to drink them instead of coffee, you will make a healthy decision and enjoy a coffee-smelling drink as well.